 Geneva Subdivision: running from downtown Chicago to Clinton, Iowa, this is a former C&NW main line that is now UP's major route to the west.
 From downtown, it passes through Western Avenue interlocking (Tower A-2), Proviso Yard, Elmhurst and West Chicago (Turner Junction).
 Further west, the line crosses BNSF's Aurora sub at Rochelle.
 Like the BNSF racetrack, this is a mostly triple track main within the greater Chicago area.
 From downtown to the suburb of Geneva, an average weekday sees over 100 trains.
 UP freights are plentiful but so are UP/Metra's West Line commuter trains that terminate at Elburn, Illinois.
 No Amtrak trains travel this route.

 Villa Grove Subdivision: extending from Chicago's south side to the town of Villa Grove in central Illinois, this sub was once part of the Chicago & Eastern Illinois and later the Missouri Pacific.
 It is divided into two halves.
 From Woodland Junction, where it is joined by CSX's ex-C&EI Woodland sub, north to Chicago it is jointly owned double track with UP dispatching and maintaining it.
-Close to 50 trains can be seen on an average day, passing through Momence, Chicago Heights, Thornton Junction and UP's Yard Center in Dolton.
-South of Woodland, it is an all-UP single track line that sees roughly 25 trains per day.
+Close to 40 trains can be seen on an average day, passing through Momence, Chicago Heights, Thornton Junction and UP's Yard Center in Dolton.
+South of Woodland, it is an all-UP single track line that sees roughly 20 trains per day.
 Beyond Villa Grove at Findlay, Illinois, the route splits.
 One line heads to St.Louis with the other heading further southwest, crossing the Mississippi River and joining the ex-MP main running south from St.Louis.
-No Amtrak or commuter trains use the Villa Grove sub, but Metra hopes to begin commuter service in 2013 with trains terminating at Crete, Illinois, a few miles south of Chicago Heights.
+No Amtrak or commuter trains use the Villa Grove sub, but Metra hopes to begin commuter service with trains terminating at Crete, Illinois, a few miles south of Chicago Heights.
+For now, however, it remains little more than a hope.

 Kenosha Subdivision: running between Kenosha, Wisconsin and downtown Chicago, this sub parallels the Milwaukee sub south from Milwaukee, running closer to the Lake Michigan shore line.
 It is also a former C&NW line that featured intercity passenger trains to the Twin Cities and Wisconsin points before the creation of Amtrak.
 Traffic now consists almost entirely of UP/Metra North Line commuter trains, most of which terminate at Waukegan with a few continuing on to Kenosha.
 Several UP freights from Wisconsin use the line to Lake Bluff, a few miles south of Waukegan, but transfer to the Milwaukee sub via the Lake Subdivision.
 The Lake diverges from the Kenosha at the Lake Bluff commuter station and runs southwest about a mile and a half, joining the Milwaukee sub at KO Junction.
 South of Lake Bluff, traffic on the Kenosha sub consists entirely of North Line commuter trains.

 Joliet Subdivision: spanning the distance between Joliet and Bloomington, Illinois, this sub is part of the former Chicago & Alton, ex-Gulf, Mobile & Ohio route to Springfield and St.Louis.
 UP inherited it from Southern Pacific, who had purchased it from the bankrupt Chicago,Missouri & Western.
 From Joliet to Chicago, the track is owned by Canadian National, who also calls it the Joliet sub.
-Freight traffic is light; UP prefers the Villa Grove sub instead.
-However, with the completion of the Global IV intermodal hub, traffic may increase.
+Freight traffic is moderate; UP prefers the Villa Grove sub instead.
+However, with the completion of the Global IV intermodal hub, traffic has increased.
 Amtrak's St.Louis corridor trains use the Joliet, as do Metra's weekday Heritage Corridor trains running between Union Station and Joliet.
-From Joliet to Pequot, Illinois, traffic is controlled by BNSF.
-Beyond Pequot, CTC is in use.

 Minor Routes: in addition to the aforementioned Lake sub, UP has several other minor routes.
 The Rockwell Subdivision connects UP's Global I intermodal yard on Chicago's west side with the Geneva sub.
 The Belvidere Branch runs from UP's yard in West Chicago to Rockford, Illinois.
 One of the customers served is the Illinois Railway Museum.
 Remnants of two C&NW industrial branches on the north side of Chicago are still in operation: the Cragin Industrial Lead and the Weber Industrial Lead.